Collective action to eradicate rats and mustelids from a large, peopled landscape: A social-ecological approach

 - Introduced species are on the decline – Miramar is now at zero for Norway rats and mustelids

-- Native species are increasing - species previously absent from the peninsula such as kārearea (Falco novaeseelandiae, NZ falcon) which are at regionally critical levels and kākāriki, kākā and ruru have been observed in the area in recent years.
+- Native species are increasing – species previously absent from the peninsula such as kārearea New Zealand falcon, which are at regionally critical levels, and kākāriki, kākā and ruru, have been observed in the area in recent years.

 Evidence for key social outcomes included: